ceramic and textile artist

 casting the past: barns, buildings & Sherborne House

-On returning to Dorset, a barn conversion meant removing marks, materials and memories from an old clunch building.
+On returning to Dorset in 1998, converting an old barn meant removing marks, materials and memories from an old clunch building.
 Determined to record these traces from the past, Jane took clay moulds and hand pressed porcelain to make delicate and evocative white casts.

 Other endangered buildings, barns and museums were recorded and the resulting porcelain work- either mounted or hung, preserve visual elements of social and personal histories.